Improved performance of all-inorganic quantum-dot light-emitting diodes using an all-solution process at low temperatures

 Creative Commons BY license

-Improved performance of all-inorganic quantum-dot light emitting diodes with an all-solution process at low temperature
+Improved performance of all-inorganic quantum-dot light-emitting diodes using an all-solution process at low temperatures

 This article is licensed under a Creative Commons Attribution 3.0 Unported Licence.
 You can use material from this article in other publications without requesting further permissions from the RSC, provided that the correct acknowledgement is given.